IdeaHeap/barely-functional/README.md

 lifting for me.
 I'm sick of typing ImmutableList.of(), and I want to use ImmutableMap.of(), so this is just no good.

 Here it is, I'm drawing a line in the Java sand.
-I'm claiming the letter l for lists.

         final List<Integer> ints = list(1, 2, 3, 4)); // [1, 2, 3, 4]
         final List<Integer> moreInts = push(ints, 5); // [1, 2, 3, 4, 5]